hamidghaedi/scRNA_seq-analysis/README.md

 # scRNA sequencing analysis

-This repo presents steps needed to make sense of single cell RNA sequencing (scRNA) data.
+This repo presents steps needed to make sense of single-cell RNA sequencing (scRNA) data.
 I used a scRNA dataset coming from Zhaohui Chen *et al.* [paper](https://www.nature.com/articles/s41467-020-18916-5#Sec12) published in Nature Communications 11, Article number: 5077 (2020).
-The cohort consisted of eight primary bladder tumor tissues (2 low-grade bladder urothelial tumors, six high-grade bladder urothelial tumors) along with 3 adjacent normal mucosae.
+The cohort consisted of eight primary bladder tumor tissues (2 low-grade bladder urothelial tumors, and six high-grade bladder urothelial tumors) along with 3 adjacent normal mucosae.
 In SRA datasets are under BioProject [PRJNA662018](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA662018) and SRA-explorer can be used to download the data.
-For practical scRNA-seq analysis I followed this elegant [tutorial](https://hbctraining.github.io/scRNA-seq_online/schedule/links-to-lessons.html) from Harvard Chan Bioinformatics Core.
+For practical scRNA-seq analysis, I followed this elegant [tutorial](https://hbctraining.github.io/scRNA-seq_online/schedule/links-to-lessons.html) from Harvard Chan Bioinformatics Core.

 **NOTE** If you like to work with `cellranger count` outputs and start analysis using `Seurat` you can download them from this [link](https://figshare.com/articles/dataset/filtered_zip/23834670).